-How To Use A Mailing List To Help Your Horse or Dog Care Business
+How To Market Your Horse or Dog Care Business With Email

-Why A Mailing List For My Horse or Dog Care or Veterinary Business?
+Why A Mailing List Is Important For Your Equine or Pet Care Business?

-Despite the increase in the use of social media to both generate interest in businesses and keep in touch with customers, a mailing list is still a vital tool for you to email newsletters direct to your subscribers.
+Despite its popularity, social media isn't the only option you have for marketing.
+Or to keep in touch with customers.
+A mailing list is still a vital tool for you to email newsletters direct to your subscribers.

-You can send a newsletter direct to your subscribers mailbox and it has a good chance of being seen.
-AND more importantly if someone has signed up to your mailing list, it means they are interested to hear more from you and your business.
+You can send an email newsletter direct to your subscribers mailbox.
+This increases its chances of your subscribers opening it.
+AND remember if someone has signed up to your mailing list.
+It means they want to hear more from you and your business.
 This is as important to a veterinary or horse/dog care business, as it is to any other business type.

 Here's five top reasons why a mailing list is important for your business

 - Provide information to potential customers

 - Keep in contact with your current customers and let them know of your latest news

 - Give exclusive "behind the scenes" offers and news to mailing list subscribers.

 - Regular e-mail updates can help maintain awareness of your business